ruin1990/AnkiTemplate/ClozeAdv/Readme.md

 ## Features
 1. We can use touch/click/keyboard(Tab and Backquote) to reveal or cover the cloze.(Thanks: [kleinerpirat](https://forums.ankiweb.net/t/cloze-one-by-one-uncovering/12584))
 2. If all the clozes are revealed, the card will auto flip to back.(Thanks: [git9527](https://github.com/git9527/anki-awesome-select))
-3. I add a flow button view for reveal next cloze or cover previous cloze.(Thanks: [kleinerpirat](https://ankiweb.net/shared/info/1231171279))
+3. I add a flow button view for reveal next cloze or cover previous cloze.(Thanks: [kleinerpirat](https://ankiweb.net/shared/info/1231171279))(Support English and Chinese automatically)
 4. It can support multi-cloze sperate by c[n], some template will convert all the c[n] to c1
 5. Mathjax block is supported NOW!!!

 > Demo for Mathjax

 ![mathjax](https://s3.bmp.ovh/imgs/2022/01/aeb08735c12c001b.gif)

 > Demo for reciting Chinese

 ![demo](https://s3.bmp.ovh/imgs/2021/12/a08a795d540e1a09.gif)

 ## Bugs